OpenFAST/openfast/docs/source/install/index.rst

 For Windows users only, precompiled binaries are available as described in the :ref:`download_binaries` section.
 For all platforms, OpenFAST is configured to build with with CMake and a system-appropriate build tool.
-Background on CMake is given in :ref:`understanding_cmake` and procedures for configuring and compiling are given in :ref:`cmake_unix` and :ref:`cmake_windows`.
+Background on CMake is given in :ref:`understanding_cmake`, and procedures for configuring and compiling are given in :ref:`cmake_unix` and :ref:`cmake_windows`.
 Finally, an alternative and more appropriate option for compiling on Windows while doing active software development is given in :ref:`vs_windows`.